Project Level Training for Quantitative PM Hot-Spot Analyses

 An agenda for this course is available.
 As most elements of the course build on each other, participants should be prepared to attend the entire class to obtain the full benefits of any in-person training.

 - Presentations and Handouts.
 Contains presentations for all seven course modules and a class handout packet.
-It is recommended these be printed out and brought to the course (see above).

 - Design Value Calculation Files.
 Includes spreadsheets with AERMOD output used to complete design values calculations for the example analyses.